nathanmarlor/foxess_modbus/README.md

    - Search for 'FoxESS - Modbus'
    - Download
 5. Restart Home Assistant
 6. Go to Settings > Devices and Services > Add Integration
-7. Search for and select 'FoxESS - Modbus' (If the integration is  not found, empty your browser cache and reload the page).
+7. Search for and select 'FoxESS - Modbus' (If the integration is  not found, empty your browser cache and reload the page)
 8. Proceed with the configuration

 ## Configuration and Options